HappyShield/happyshield.github.io/index.md

 ---

-## 2. 🏥 Healthcare Workers
+## 1. 🏥 Healthcare Workers

 ---

-Are you responsible for **procurement of PPE for healthcare workers** and do you anticipate needing face shields (or know someone who meets these criteria)?
-[We would love to connect you](mailto:natmat@aha.cam.ac.uk?Subject=HappyShield Inquiry: Healthcare) with manufacturers locally who can produce HappyShields for you.
-We can send a **pack of 5-10 HappyShields** to you straight away for any necessary testing and approval.
+Are you responsible for **procurement of PPE for healthcare workers**?
+We would very much appreciate your support in securing clinical approval for HappyShield for use in medical settings.
+Please feel free to reach us [here](mailto:natmat@aha.cam.ac.uk?Subject=HappyShield Inquiry: Clinical Approval)!

 ---

-## 3. 🌐 Translators
+## 2. 🌐 Translators

 ---

 Are you comfortable writing technically in a language other than English?
-We need your help **translating our homepage, instructions, and video captions** into as many languages as possible, so that these designs and manufacturing methods can reach as many people around the world as possible, particularly in less-wealthy regions. **Please sign up as a translator [here](https://forms.gle/9vHc2FbVvhA7nnZM7)**.
+We need your help **translating our homepage, instructions, and video captions**! **Please sign up as a translator [here](https://forms.gle/9vHc2FbVvhA7nnZM7)**.
 If you speak a language which we currently need translators for, we will reach out to you!

 ---